 If the rancher’s dream comes true, it will continue a way of life that had its beginnings when Europe had barely emerged from the medieval era.
 When Spanish settlers brought the first cattle to La Florida in 1521, Henry VIII ruled England, Machiavelli’s The Prince was still new and Jamestown would not be settled for 86 more years.

-Calusa Indians, a pre-Columbian tribe, attacked the settlers, killed their famous leader, Juan Ponce de Leon, and scattered the cattle.
+Calusa Indians, a pre-Columbian tribe, attacked the settlers, mortally wounded their famous leader, Juan Ponce de Leon, and scattered the cattle.
 But more Spanish cattle arrived in 1565 when Pedro de Menendez de Aviles established St. Augustine.
 Settlers created ranchos while a chain of missions brought priests who herded cattle as part of their agricultural work.
 Paynes Prairie near Gainesville became an extensive grazing area.

 On that savanna two centuries later, the Seminole chief Cowkeeper established a stronghold and a huge herd.